Moutazbaaj/ESP32-Smart-Rover/README.md

 - Control logic (ESP32 + sensors + OLED) powered from regulated 5V line.
 - Motors are isolated via TB6612FNG and powered from stepped-up 6V.

-> Refer to the pin assignments within the code and ensure VIN/EN pins are properly handled (ESP32 EN tied to 10k pull-up if needed).
+> Refer to the pin assignments within the code and ensure VIN/EN pins are properly handled (ESP32 EN tied to 10k pull-up to reduce noise if needed).

 ---